New logo and name adopted for Lee Memorial Health System

 Although some minor changes will start occurring within the Lee Memorial Health System, Lee Health will become effective on Oct.
-3 to coincide with the systems 100th anniversary.
-The new name will appear on signage, as well as collateral material the system hands out.
+3 to coincide with the system’s 100th anniversary.
+The new name will appear on signage, as well as material the system distributes.

 “Over the years we conducted a lot of research and got a lot of feedback from our community,” Newingham said.

 The research consistently revealed that there was a lot of confusion in the marketplace regarding Lee Memorial Health System.
-He said the reality was that they had a facility, Lee Memorial Hospital that carried the same name as the health system, which provided a great deal of confusion when distinguishing the difference between the two.
+He said the reality was that they had a facility, Lee Memorial Hospital, that carried the same name as the health system, which caused confusion when distinguishing the difference between the two.

 “The unifying logo lent to confusion in the marketplace,” Newingham said.

 “They didn’t understand what hospitals were and were not apart of the health system.”

 Newingham said they are not electing to change any names of the individual campus hospitals, but rather have a desire to identify them as an umbrella brand with a common unifying logo that the organization lacked previously.

 He said the system’s 100 year anniversary was not the reason to change the name and graphic logo, but rather the evolving landscape of healthcare.
 Newingham said healthcare is not just about taking care of the sick and injured, but also focusing on wellness and disease prevention.

 Since the board of directors approved the change on May 12, Newingham said they have received an overwhelming positive response from their employees, as well as the community.

 “By and large the response has been very positive because they live that change that is taking place every day,” he said.